petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/configuring-skus.md

 1. Click *Publish*.

 This completes the configuration for one product.
-Repeat the steps above for the other two products with the following information.
+Use the following information to repeat the steps above for the other two products.

    | Product   | SKU Weight                      |
    | :-------- | :------------------------------ |